 - Here, you don’t ask a question but just make a statement that is so bold that it almost sounds like it’s too good to be true.

-- Another approach to writing headlines is to feature the offer
+- Use headlines to feature the offer

 - In other words, you’re offering a free trial membership for a site

 - Headlines that feature “the Powerful Offer” are a Sales Copywriter Staple.

 - This is where you point out a person’s pain in the headline and then at the same time, show them how you’re going to take away that pain.
 Remember, people buy things because they want to solve a problem or feel better.
 Well, when you’re in pain, you’ll do anything to feel better.

 - Testimonials as a Headline is great way to engage existing clients.